julietapreliasco/BaSP-A2022-Etapa-1/README.md

 - 2- open the file "index.html" on your browser.

 ### Week 01:
-- HTML index file created.
+- HTML index file created based on screenflow made with Figma.

 _By Julieta Preliasco Benítez_